syncfusion-content/xamarin-docs/Xamarin/DatePicker/how-to/How-to-show-a-dialogmode.md

 documentation: ug
 ---

-# How to show as a Dialog in Xamarin Forms DatePicker(SfPicker)
+# How to show as a Dialog in Xamarin.Forms DatePicker(SfPicker)

 DatePicker can be rendered as a dialog by setting the`SfDatePicker.PickerMode` property to Dialog.
 The default value of `SfDatePicker.PickerMode` property is "Default".